Barcelona draws, misses another chance to take league lead

 The Catalan club had been one of the hottest teams this year after getting off to a slow start this season amid political turmoil and financial struggles prompted in part because of the coronavirus pandemic.
 It has won only five points in its last four matches, though.

-Seeking its third league title in four seasons, Barcelona was as low as 13th in the standings, back in the 10th round.
+Seeking its third league title in four seasons, Barcelona was as low as 13th in the standings back in the 10th round.
 It only made it back to the top three in the 18th round.

-This is Barcelona’s first season under Dutch coach Ronald Koeman, who was back on the bench on Tuesday after a two-match suspension for using inappropriate language while complaining with a referee.
+This is Barcelona’s first season under Dutch coach Koeman, who was back on the bench on Tuesday after a two-match suspension for using inappropriate language while complaining with a referee.

 Barcelona next hosts eighth-place Celta Vigo.
 It visits last-place Eibar in the final round.